theTWIXhunter/better-falix/README.md

 Enabling these features might cause issues or incompatibilities with other plugins or native features.

 - **Editor Fullscreen**: Adds a button to the file editor toolbar that allows you to make the editor and toolbar take up the entire browser window (added to falix itself).
-- **Server Name Button:** Makes the server name in the navbar clickable and redirect you to the main page (added to falix itself, will be removed soon).
+- **Server Name Button:** Makes the server name in the navbar clickable and redirect you to the main page (added to falix itself).
+- **Collapsible Log Analysis:** Add a collapse/expand button to the Log Analysis section (added to falix itself).

 ## Usage